jab/shorty/README.md

 * Bazel managing the creation of native Python virtualenvs automatically, with local VSCode configuration to find the app's Python environment out-of-the-box.

+* Project-local VSCode configuration to enable e.g. discovering the Python environment that Bazel manages (so you can "go to definition" across third-party imports), discovering tests and running them via VSCode's "Testing" UI, and using the VSCode Python debugger, out-of-the-box.

-* Using Bazel to drive `pytest` for a more idiomatic Python testing experience.
+* Using `pytest` via Bazel, with associated VSCode integration, for an idiomatic Python testing experience.

 * Using Bazel to manage pip dependency lockfiles via `uv` for extremely fast dependency resolution.